 I am okay with having a mechanism to ensure that abandoned gardens can be dealt with.
-I would want to make sure that the 3 complaints were from different people (not just one cranky neighbour) and that the complaint was legitimate.
-Longo had a pointhour that complained about the charge blossoms from their 64 of 109 neighbour's tree falling on her lawn.
+I would want to make sure that the 3 complaints were from different people (not just one cranky neighbour) and that the complaint was localizated about the charge blossoms from their 64 of 109 neighbour's tree falling on her lawn.